notesforgrowth/notesforgrowth.github.io/_posts/2018-08-22-Design-Driven-Innovation.md

 >If a company tests a breakthrough change in meaning by relying on a typical focus group, people will search for what they already know.
 And they will not find it in a product that is radically innovative, unless they encounter it in the right scenario.

 However, it should be noted that Veraganti is not suggesting companies remove customers from the equation.
-Rather, the "customer" you're looking to collect feedback from is actually an _interpreter_.
+Rather, the "customer" you're looking to collect feedback from is actually an _Interpreter_.

 ### The Power of Interpreters
 Apple's popular, long-time, manifesto perfectly describes the Interpreter: